L78k3/grimmora/README.md

 # grimmora
- Info for Beaman's specific DnD Campaign which takes place in Grimmora
+ Info for Beaman's specific D&D Campaign which takes place in Grimmora.
+I still don't think the campaign has a name! 🤯

 # Contents